top of page

 Awarded $2500

 The Bayard Cutting Arboretum Internship Program has has long history.
 Many of the current staff started off as interns and many interns go on to work in the industry or continue their education locally.
 Interns gain hands on experience and field trips emphasize the many different career options in horticulture, giving interns the opportunity to network with people within the professional community.
+[This is the 4th year LINLA has supported this grant]

 There are numerous interns who spend their summers on Long Island.
 Often, they do not realize what kinds of job opportunities or careers in the Green Industries are available.
 This event will help to educate them about career prospects, and also offer potential employers the opportunity to recruit new employees.
 The grant provides funding for the lunch at the event.